alektros/ARVRSchoolLessons/README.md

 ------
 * Unity 2018.2.x

-Using older version can cause some issues with Vuforia.
+Usage of older Unity version can cause some issues with Vuforia.

 Lesson 03